EFG International to cut up to 450 jobs as part of BSI integration

-Companies with weak corporate governance benefit from having more female board members, who help shareholders to benefit from higher dividends.

-ZURICH Swiss private bank EFG International plans to cut up to 450 jobs over the next three years as part of its takeover of BSI Bank.
+ZURICH (Reuters) - Swiss private bank EFG International plans to cut up to 450 jobs over the next three years as part of its takeover of BSI Bank.

 Its acquisition of Swiss rival BSI from Brazil's Grupo BTG Pactual SA has made EFG one of Switzerland's biggest private banks, behind the likes of UBS, Credit Suisse, Julius Baer and Pictet.